-- 108. The respondent seeks an order dismissing the petition. - 109.
+- 118. The respondent seeks an order dismissing the petition. - 119.
 Damages are not an available remedy on judicial review.
-17 - 110.
+17 - 120.
 If the Petitioners succeed on their application for judicial review, the appropriate remedy is to set the decision aside and remit the matter to the PHO for reconsideration.
+There is no remedy in mandamus available in these circumstances.